HAPY Egyptology SocietY

 Promoting the understanding and appreciation of ancient Egyptian culture in Yorkshire

-We have three Areas of activity:
+We have three Areas of activity

 • LECTURES – We invite Egyptology experts to deliver a wide variety of relevant and interesting topics.

-We hold the hieroglyph lessons and the activity sessions on a monthly/bi-monthly basis so the commitment need not be too great, being mindful of the busy lives which so many of our members are living!
+We hold the hieroglyph lessons and the activity sessions on a monthly basis so the commitment need not be too great, being mindful of the busy lives which so many of our members are living!

 The four sons of Horus (image courtesy of Brian Robinson 2023)